 2. Unplug or turn unit off and set timer for another 30 minutes.
 During this time the pressure will naturally release.
 Even if the safety valve pin drops, allow the 30 minutes to complete – do not force the pin down.
-Open unit and remove wrappers.
+Open unit and remove the wrapped packages.

 3. Allow to cool and then refrigerate in their wrappers until completely chilled until firm before unwrapping and heating and serving.
 Since the franks are hand-wrapped they will be somewhat rustic in appearance with surface imperfections – but nonetheless delicious.

 4. Brown the Ballparks in an oiled, non-stick skillet or oiled grill grate; reheat in a steamer; or gently simmer in enough water to cover.
 Serve with your favorite condiments.